-(For restoration practices, see section 2.3.6.)
+(For restoration practices, see section 2.2.7.)

 CALAND contains options for prescribing various management activities to Forest, Grassland, Savanna, Woodland, Urban Area and Cultivated Land that affect corresponding vegetation and/or soil carbon exchange values and Forest mortality rates (Table 3 and Appendices D, E, and F).
-These options are used to model alternative scenarios relative to a baseline.
+These options are used to model management scenarios relative to a baseline.
 The parameters controlling the rate adjustments for each management activity are in the carbon input file.
-These parameters are derived from carbon exchange rates reported under different management activities.
-In brief, Forest management increases vegetation and soil carbon accumulation and decreases mortality; Compost Amendment in Rangeland (Grassland, Savanna, and Woodland) reduces soil carbon loss in Grassland, Savanna, and Woodland; Soil Conservation on Cultivated Land reduces soil carbon loss in the Delta and increases soil carbon accumulation in all other regions; and expansion of forest in Urban Area increases vegetation carbon accumulation.
+These parameters were derived from carbon exchange rates reported under different management activities.
+In brief, Forest management generally increases vegetation and soil carbon accumulation and decreases mortality, but these effects are highly dependent on region and ownership; Compost Amendment in Rangeland (Grassland, Savanna, and Woodland) reduces soil carbon loss in Grassland, Savanna, and Woodland; Soil Conservation on Cultivated Land reduces soil carbon loss in the Delta and increases soil carbon accumulation in all other regions;

+and expansion of forest in Urban Area increases vegetation carbon accumulation.
 The Forest, Grassland, Savanna, and Woodland managed area is cumulative over time due to the long-term effects of management and the assumption that each year a new area will be managed, while benefits in Cultivated Land occur only for the area prescribed in a given year.

-Forest management activities are described in detail in section 2.3.5.
+Forest management activities are described in detail in section 2.2.5.
 Each Forest management practice is assumed to affect carbon exchange rates equally across practices (except for Prescribed Burn, which is applied to previously managed land, and Afforestation and Reforestation, which do not affect these rates because they are land type changes).